2020-2021 General Catalog (Year Under Revision)

 Continuing Licensure Lane Designation Requirements

-Each student in the Licensure Lane only completes a professional semester of student teaching.
+Only students in the Licensure Lane complete a professional semester of student teaching.
 Students in the General Studies Lane complete other courses leading to degree completion.
 An application for student teaching must be made at least one semester in advance, and credentials are reevaluated at that time.
 Since not all student teachers can be accommodated by the schools located within Cache Valley, placements are made on a first-come, first-served basis.
 Students should be financially prepared to spend that time off-campus in the event such an arrangement is necessary.
 Students must be responsible for their own transportation.

 Students in the Licensure Lane will have the opportunity to begin coursework leading to a teaching endorsement in Dual Immersion; English as a Second Language (ESL); Gifted and Talented Education; Elementary Math Education; Middle School Math Education; Reading Education; and Science, Technology, Engineering, and Math (STEM) Education.
 The endorsement can be completed with additional course work following graduation.